top of page

 Option 2: Use Intune and a PowerShell Script

-Alternatively, you can deploy a PowerShell script that uses winget to update the application; you may prefer this option if you did not originally deploy the application using Intune Applications.
+Alternatively, you can deploy a PowerShell script that uses winget to update the application; you may prefer this option if you did not originally deploy the application using Intune.
 Remember, winget is a command line tool that Microsoft provides to help install, uninstall, and update applications.
 To learn more about using winget to update applications; click the link below:

 Updating EXE Applications